 Time: 6 hours including time to stop and admire the landscape

-19. See the Monolith of Druid Arch in the Needles
+14. See the Monolith of Druid Arch in the Needles

 The hike to Druid Arch is a doozy, but worth it!
-This 10-plus mile hike brings you into the heart of the Needles.
+This 10-plus-mile hike brings you into the heart of the Needles.

-You’ll make your way through everything from a small slot, deep sand, scrambly dry-falls, and plenty of insane views of Elephant Canyon before you reach the end.
+To get to Druid Arch, you’ll make your way through everything from a small slot, deep sand, scrambly dry-falls, and plenty of insane views of Elephant Canyon before you reach the end.

-A ladder and chain help you before you endure one more butt busting uphill.
+A ladder and chain help you before you endure one more butt-busting uphill.
 Keep going!
 It’s worth it.

 Local Tip: Backpacking the Needles is one of the most amazing things to do in Canyonlands National Park, so snag a permit at Elephant Canyon 2 and spend the night.
+Sunsets at Druid Arch are awesome!

 Difficulty: Moderate